llm-bible/llm-bible.github.io/_publications/liang2022visual.markdown

 citations: 15
 bibkey: liang2022visual
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2203.04006'}]
-tags: [Multimodal Models, Prompting, Fine-Tuning, Efficiency and Optimization]
+tags: [Prompting, Fine-Tuning, Multimodal Models, Efficiency and Optimization]
 ---
 Vision-language navigation (VLN) is a challenging task due to its large searching space in the environment.
 To address this problem, previous works